-Tracheomalacia is a common incidental finding on imaging of the chest of older patients and manifests as an increase in tracheal diameter as well as a tendency to collapse on expiration.
+Tracheomalacia or (sometimes even described as tracheobronchomalacia) is a common incidental finding on imaging of the chest of older patients and manifests as an increase in tracheal diameter as well as a tendency to collapse on expiration.

 Tracheomalacia can be broadly considered as being congenital or acquired.
 The remainder of this article relates to acquired tracheomalacia, while a separate article considers the specifics of congenital tracheomalacia.

 There is overlap and inconsistency in the definition of tracheomalacia.
 Most authors state that the cardinal finding is that of expiratory tracheal collapse.
 However, some expand the definition such that there must also be inspiratory tracheal dilatation.
 For the purpose of this article, the former broader definition is used.

 The true incidence of tracheomalacia is uncertain, but has been identified in up to 23% of bronchoscopy and autopsy series and 10% of CT series 1.

 There are numerous causes of tracheomalacia, the commonest of which are: